aknoepffler25/Writing-Machine/README.md

 ## Bill of Materials

-The full component Bill of Materials is included in the [BOM.xlsx](BOM.xlsx) file.
+The full component Bill of Materials is included in the BOM.xlsx.pdf file.

 ## CAD Model